 So far, news practices using AI systems are receiving positive notice.
 They are removing drudgery while enabling greater audience service.
 Current and expected AI systems are augmenting, not replacing, human journalists.
 It remains to be seen if this continues as AI systems become more capable in more areas.

 Currently, AI operations in many of the largest newsrooms are achieved with in-house systems.
 They may be supplemented with outsourced suppliers for certain tasks.
-The number and range of third-party suppliers is growing.
-Newsrooms still commencing AI capabilities have the choice of building their own systems or buying capacity from third-parties.
+The number and range of third-party suppliers are growing.
+Newsrooms still commencing AI capabilities have the choice of building their own systems or buying capacity from third parties.
 Costs can be significant in either case, creating a growing potential for a divide between ‘have’ and ‘have-not’ newsrooms.

 Today’s force multiplier effect could, for others, become a force creator.
 New entrants and competitors could gain legacy-scale capabilities with new systems, similar to how desktop publishing upended the industry.
 More alternatives could alter consumer behaviour with increased choices, diluting the addressable market for existing publishers.

 We could, over time, see a transition from machines augmenting human journalists, to human journalists making final judgments for AI-generated journalism.
 It would all still be augmented journalism.
 The question would be, who or what is augmenting who?